Saab 900: 900 Ruby

 Only available in the UK, the Ruby had the 185 bhp 'Carlsson' engine but no body kit.
 All were in 'Ruby' Red and can be distinguished from other 900s by the colour-coded bumpers and grey (rather than silver) alloy wheels.
 They also had the unique air-conditioned interior of buffalo leather with Zegna pure wool inserts in the seats and door panels.
 There were 150 examples, which were the last classic style 900s sold in the UK.

 Swedish Special Edition

 15 rarer LHD "Ruby" versions were also produced.
 8 were made available to the Swedish market, known as the "Swedish Special Edition" and the rest were scattered in Europe.
 They were identical to the UK spec but had a more refined lower dash or knee guard and electric front seats.

+Dealer models

+Some Saab dealers in different countries made special models, which were also promoted through advertisements, for example: